 Ft.
 Lauderdale domestic violence arrests can be a stressful experience, especially if one is arrested in public.
 A domestic violence arrest can heavily damage someone’s reputation, and carry a lot of social stigmas as well.
 Those who are arrested are held until they can pay their bond/if they can pay their bond, pending their case.
 At that juncture, it is vital to retain a criminal defense attorney.
-If you have been arrested for domestic violence, get in touch with a qualified defense lawyer who can make sure that your rights are protected.
+If you have been arrested for domestic violence, get in touch with a seasoned defense lawyer who can make sure that your rights are protected.

 The statute, which talks about the ability to make the arrest based on probable cause, states that it is the public policy of the State of Florida to discourage arrest and charges for both parties.
-It encourages law enforcement officers to determine who the aggressor is and encourages them to make an arrest when they feel there is probable cause in an attempt to diffuse any future issues of domestic violence moving forward.
+It encourages law enforcement officers in Ft.
+Lauderdale to determine who the aggressor is and encourages them to make an arrest when they feel there is probable cause in an attempt to diffuse any future issues of domestic violence moving forward.

 Probable cause refers to facts that are available and discovered through an investigation by a police officer that would lead a reasonably intelligent person to believe that the potential accused or the accuser committed the crime or the offense.